centreon/centreon-documentation/versioned_docs/version-20.04/releases/centreon-commercial-extensions.md

 **Important Notice**
 If you have updated your MAP software with this version before the official announcement, be aware that the update may have caused a regression.
-In order to have the right version, please execute the following actions
+In order to have the right version, please execute the following actions:

 ```shell
 download package centreon-map-sever-20.04.8-2.el7.noarch.rpm from centreon-map repository